-2 Influence of drought stress on maize seedling establishment
+2 Influence of drought on establishment of maize seedling

-Drought is a major abiotic stress limiting crop growth rate because of its negative consequences on the various cellular activities.
-Wenkert et al. (1978) reported reduction in cellular elongation and wall synthesis in germinating seed if they exposed to water stress.
-Further, detrimental impact of drought stress on the initial phase of growth and seedling establishment of maize plants cannot be ignored (Shao et al., 2008).
-Hence, adequate moisture availability is important for the development of maize from seed germination and seedling establishment to physiological maturity.
-Drought stress reduced the rate of seed germination in maize crops, however, maize varieties differed significantly in response to drought stress environment (Anjorin et al., 2017).
-The drought tolerant maize varieties germinated earlier than the non-drought tolerant maize varieties under critical level of soil moisture when maize varieties were subjected to varying water regimes.
-Naturally, plant employs several adaptive measures to cope with harsh weather conditions, such adaptive measures bring changes or adjustment in the physiological and biochemical processes of plant.
-Some common adaptive major which used by various plant species are stomata aperture closes, reduction in leaves formation, reduction in total leaf area and reduction in plant height (Boyer & Kramer, 1995; Anjum et al., 2011).
+Drought is one of the main abiotic stresses which limiting crop growth rate and have negative consequences on various cellular activities.
+Wenkert et al. (1978) reported reduction in cellular elongation and carbohydrate wall synthesis in germinating seed when they exposed to water stress.
+Detrimental effect of drought stress on the initial phase of growth and seedling establishment of maize plants cannot be ignored (Shao et al., 2008).
+Drought stress reduced the rate of seed germination in maize crops; however, maize varieties respond positively in response to drought stress (Anjorin et al., 2017).
+The drought tolerant maize genotypes germinated earlier than the non-drought tolerant maize varieties under critical level of soil moisture when maize varieties were subjected to varying water regimes.
+Naturally, plant employs several adaptive measures to cope with harsh weather conditions, such adaptive measures bring about changes or adjustment in the physiological and biochemical processes of plant.
+Closing of stomata, number of leaves formed per plant, total leaf area produces, and plant height are reduced to minimize water loss under water shortage (Boyer & Kramer, 1995; Anjum et al., 2011).
 Similarly, Saliendra & Meinzer (1991) also reported that reduction in water potential induces stomatal closures resulting in a decline in the rate of photosynthesis, leaf growth and ultimately yields.

-Two types of organic solutes i.e., nitrogen-containing compounds and the hydroxyl compounds produced by plants under stress condition for metabolic adjustment (Yancey et al., 1982).
-In case of nitrogen-containing compounds proline, other amino acids, quaternary ammonium compounds and polyamines are most common one while in case of hydroxyl compounds sucrose, polyhydric alcohols and oligosaccharides are widely synthesized by plants (McCue & Hanson, 1990).
-Similarly, Farooq et al. (2009) stated that osmotic adjustment is a mechanism that maintains plant water relations under osmotic stresses through accumulation of a wide range of osmotically active molecules/ions including soluble sugars, sugar alcohols, proline, glycine betaine, organic acids, calcium, potassium, chloride ions, etc. The production of these metabolite helps to protect plant cells against the deleterious activities of reactive oxygen species (ROS) produced during water stress.
-In young maize water stress metabolites such as soluble sugar and proline increased with increased water stress while starch content and relative water content reduced with increased drought (Izanloo et al.,2008; Nayer & Reza, 2008; Anjorin et al., 2016).
-Selection of drought tolerant plant using biochemical component have been described as a fast indirect and reliable method and it is equal effective at seedling stage also (Schiop et al., 2015).
+Two types of organic solutes (i.e., nitrogen-containing compounds and the hydroxyl compounds) produce by plants under stress condition for metabolic adjustment these compatible organic solutes contains sugars, polyols, betaines and proline (Yancey et al., 1982).
+In young maize water stress metabolites such as soluble sugar and proline increased with increased water stress while starch content and relative water content reduced with increased drought (Izanloo et al., 2008; Nayer & Reza, 2008; Anjorin et al., 2016).
+Selection for drought tolerant plant using the biochemical component have been described as a fast indirect and reliable method of drought tolerant selection even for plants at the seedling stage (Schiop et al., 2015).
 However, drought tolerant maize varieties that produced highest antioxidant metabolites are not usually the highest yielding varieties (Anjorin et al., 2016; Anjorin et al., 2017).
 Similarly, Nazarli & Faraji (2011) suggested that several factors should be put into consideration when selecting for drought tolerance in maize.
 They also noticed that drought tolerance is a complex process that depends on action and interaction of different physiological, biochemical parameter as well as different morphological traits, such as leaf rolling, efficient rooting system, etc.

-3 Physiological responses of maize under drought
+3 Physiological responses of maize verities under drought

 The performance of crop under drought condition is a complex phenomenon, when drought occurs during the reproductive growth stage, plant reduce the demand for carbon by decreasing the size of sink which eventually diminished the grain yield of crop (Reynold et al., 2006).
-Acclimation of different organic solutes, changes in plant growth and physic-biochemical processes, such as changes in plant structure, growth rate, osmotic potential of plant tissue and antioxidant defenses in plants lead to adapt/survive plant under drought condition (Duan et al., 2007; Chen et al., 2010a; Köksal, 2011).
+Acclimation of different organic solutes make changes in the various physico-biochemical processes changes such as plant structure, growth, osmotic potential of plant tissue and antioxidant defenses in plants lead to adapt/survive plant under drought condition (Duan et al., 2007; Chen et al., 2010; Köksal, 2011).
 While, in most cases grain yield and drought adaptation are complex phenomenon (Bruce et al., 2002).
 Also, in drought breeding programmes, identification of phenotypic, ideotype traits and donors are important (Cairns et al., 2012b).
 The changes in leaf morphology induced by drought caused higher reflectance in the visible spectra between stressed and unstressed maize leaves (Genc et al., 2013).